-This Pressure Cooker Basic Risotto Recipe is all you need to make any flavor Risotto.
-Add your favorite spices, veggies, Shrimp, Chicken for a new dish everyday.
+This Pressure Cooker Basic Risotto Recipe with Peas and Carrots is all you need to make any flavor Risotto.
+Add your favorite spices, veggies, Shrimp, Chicken for a new dish every day.

 Ever since learning how to make my favorite Pressure Cooker Best Wild Mushroom Risotto recipe in my first Wolfgang Puck Pressure Cooker many moons ago, I have been using this Pressure Cooker Basic Risotto Recipe.

-All you need for a Pressure Cooker Basic Risotto Recipe is oil, butter, salt, Arborio Rice, liquid and cheese.
-All other seasonings and ingredients is totally up to you.
+All you need for a Pressure Cooker Basic Risotto Recipe is oil, butter, salt, Arborio Rice, liquid, and cheese.
+All other seasonings and ingredients are totally up to you.
 With this recipe, you have all the knowledge you need to make perfect Risotto very time.

 I like to add vegetables to the Pressure Cooker Basic Risotto Recipe so that I don’t feel so bad eating Risotto often.